Northwest Africa 4932 (NWA 4932)

-NWA 4932 is a crystalline impact-melt breccia that is moderately mafic but low KREEP elements.
-It’s compositionally and texturally very similar to SaU 300, collected ~3400 km away.
-The two stones may have been blasted off the Moon by a common impact.
+NWA 4932 is a crystalline impact-melt breccia that is moderately mafic but low in KREEP elements.
+It is compositionally and texturally very similar to SaU 300, collected ~3400 km away.
+The two stones may have been blasted off the Moon by the same impact.

 Meteoritical Bulletin Database

 Calzada-Diaz A., Joy K. H., Crawford I. A., and Nordheim T. A. (2015) Constraining the source regions of lunar meteorites using orbital geochemical data.
 Meteoritics & Planetary Science 50, 214-228.

 Calzada-Diaz A., Joy K. H., and Crawford I. A. (2016) Investigation of lunar meteorites potentially sourced from cryptomare regions.
 47th Lunar and Planetary Science Conference, abstract no. 2075.